jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

 the multiple FASTA files into a single one, with FASTA headers removed.
-For this we can use the script `02-scripts.backup/099-collapse_fastas.sh`, which combines them but exporting coordinates (also in bed format) indicating where each species FASTA entry is present in the super-refereence FASTA.
+For this we can use the script `02-scripts.backup/099-collapse_fastas.sh`, which combines them but exporting coordinates (also in bed format) indicating where each species FASTA entry is present in the super-reference FASTA.

 FASTAs were indexed as [above](#bwa-indexing)